scanzy/electric-scraper/README.md

 - Clone the repository
 - To use functions as a library, install dependencies and import functions
-- To use the tools with MCP server, include this snippet in your configuration file:
+- To use the tools via MCP server, include this snippet in your configuration file:

 ```json
 {